JasonDing9/InterlinguaCorpusProject/README.md

 The goal of the Interlingua Corpus Project is to aggregate a large collection of Interlingua sentences as a community resource.
 The sentences in this corpus, including matched pairs of Interlingua-English sentences, are automatically collected from public websites and documents using a web crawler.
 The emphasis of this project is on sentences because sentences provide vocabulary in context and represent the grammar as used in various styles of writing.
 This collection of Interlingua sentences will provide a foundation for a variety of uses including enumeration of Interlingua's core vocabulary and development of comprehensive frequency dictionaries for language learners, corpus linguistics studies, and for the development of computational linguistics resources such as language models and machine translation tools for Interlingua.

-Interlingua Corpus Release 1.0: COMING SOON
+Interlingua Corpus Release 1.0: COMING SOON<br />
-Release Notes
+Release Notes<br />
-Interlingua Sentences
+Interlingua Sentences<br />
-Interlingua Word Frequency List
+Interlingua Word Frequency List<br />
-Interlingua-English Parallel Sentences
+Interlingua-English Parallel Sentences<br />
 Please email interlinguacorpus@gmail.com for questions and suggestions.

 # How to use the Python Files